 Students are expected to attend all of their classes.

 Faculty are required to establish attendance policies for their courses and ensure that they communicate these policies through their course syllabi.
+Faculty members should take attendance in all classes—even if there are no points associated with attending.
 In some cases, faculty may be asked to provide the last date of attendance for a student in association with financial aid requirement.

 Students are expected to review course syllabi regarding absence guidelines and follow those guidelines.

-Course attendance policies must be consistent with University policy.
+Course attendance policies are up to the individual faculty but must be consistent with University policy.
 The University has a number of specific policies regarding student absences that are housed within different areas.

 In general, students are expected to notify all of their instructors once they anticipate being absent for any reason (e.g., funeral) or as soon as possible after the absence begins (e.g., unexpected injury or illness).
-The student will provide documentation to each instructor if requested.
+The student may need to provide documentation to each instructor if requested.
 Only faculty members can excuse an absence.

 Students will be excused from class for funeral leave in the event of the death of a close friend or member of the student’s family or household.